rosell-dk/webp-convert/docs/converters.md

 [`ewww`](#ewww) is also a cloud service.
 Not free, but cheap enough to be considered *practically* free.
 It produces webp files a bit smalle than the rest.
 It seems to produce same size as *cwebp*, when method is set to 3.
 Unfortunately, *ewww* does not support quality=auto, like *wpc*, and it does not support *size-in-percentage* like *cwebp*, either.
 I have requested such features, and he is considering...
 As with *wpc*, beware of upload limits.

+[`stack`](#stack) takes a stack of converters and tries it from the top, until success.
+The main convert method actually calls this converter.
+Stacks within stacks are supported (not really needed, though).

 **Summary:**

 *WebPConvert* currently supports the following converters: